babonet13/HostYourNode/readme.md

 Organization of this repository
 -
 This repository provide ressources for both :
-* building the required component
+* building the required components
-* deploying the stack
+* deploying the stack on a machine

 Remarks
 -